-Our style of Kennel is certainly a lot of fun, and dogs expend energy, develop social skills and enjoy belonging to, and participating in, a friendly pack.
-However, there ARE particular risks associated with our style of kennel that we like to be open and transparent about so that you can make informed choices.
+Our kennel style is undoubtedly a lot of fun, and dogs expend energy, develop social skills, and enjoy belonging to and participating in a friendly pack.
+However, there are particular risks associated with the kennel style that we like to be open and transparent about so that you can make informed choices.

-If you decide to allow your dog to stay with us then you must be 100% comfortable with the following.
+If you decide to allow your dog to stay with us, you must be 100% comfortable with the following.

 Potential Injuries

-The potential for injury with our open-plan socialisation system is always there, we do not believe that it is possible to operate this style of kennel without having the occasional issue.
-But mental well-being, socialisation skills and upped fitness levels counterbalance this nicely.
+The potential for injury with our open-plan socialisation system is always there.
+We do not believe it is possible to operate this kennel style without the occasional issue.
+But mental well-being, socialisation skills, and upped fitness levels counterbalance this nicely.

-If this is a deal-breaker for you, then we recommend that you consider a more traditional-style kennel for your pet.
-Or future-proof your hip pocket with pet insurance.
+If this is a deal-breaker for you, we recommend you consider a more traditional-style kennel for your pet or future-proof your hip pocket with pet insurance.

 Veterinary Costs

-If a dog is injured during the natural flow of play, then the cost of veterinary care is the owner’s responsibility.
-However, if we make an error in judgement (eg. choose the wrong playmate) and an injury occurs because of this, then we will discuss this with the owners to come to an arrangement.
+If a dog is injured during the natural flow of play, the owner is responsible for the cost of veterinary care.
+However, if we make an error in judgment (e.g., choosing the wrong playmate) and an injury occurs, we will discuss this with the owners to come to an arrangement.

-We are honest, open and transparent when it comes to confessing errors in our decision-making.
+We are honest, open and transparent when confessing errors in our decision-making.

-If you don’t agree with our assessment, then we ask for written correspondence from your vet stating that, in their opinion, Nathalia Boarding Kennels & Cattery is responsible for the condition of your pet.
+If you disagree with our assessment, we ask for written correspondence from your vet stating that, in their opinion, Nathalia Boarding Kennels & Cattery is responsible for your pet’s condition.

 We explore some of the more common issues below.